Rulers have always needed civil servants - and especially tax collectors. ("And all went to be taxed, every one into his own city.")

 But it seems that it was not until 1199, after the accession of King John, that the royal Chancery, the writing office of royal government, started systematically preserving the many hundreds of letters that it issued in the king’s name every year.
 The letters despatched from Chancery covered a great variety of subjects and were effectively the means used by royal government to get stuff done.
 They range from great solemn charters making grants in perpetuity to tiny writs covering the nitty gritty of local business."

-Michael Coolican's No Tradesman and No Women - The Origins of the British Civil Service offers an excellent history of the UK Civil Service from Thomas Cromwell through to the present day.
+Michael Coolican's No Tradesman and No Women - The Origins of the British Civil Service offers an excellent and often entertaining history of the UK Civil Service from Thomas Cromwell through to the present day.
 It includes, for instance, the fascinating story of the East India Company where the phrase ';civil servant' was first used.
 The company set up a training college in 1796 and this establishment eventually settled at Haileybury.

 As the years passed, the activities of the East India Company became increasingly governmental, and intertwined with those of the British Government in London.
 Pressure grew to allow open competition for appointment by the Company, and this was important background to the parallel thinking that led to the Northcote-Trevelyan Report.
 Ironically, given modern concerns, the strongest pressure came from what Michale Coolican calls the Balliol Conspiracy - a small group intent on ensuring that Oxbridge graduates could in future work for the East India Company.
 Haileybury according closed in the late 1850s, to reopen a couple of years later as the 'public school' that we know today.
 Trevelyan himself did not want to give up his won powers of patronage but was forced to do so, including following an intervention by William Gladstone, whilst the 1854 Northcote Trevelyan Report was still in draft.
 Nevertheless, the report is now best known for establishing the rule that civil servants are appointed on merit and through open competition, rather than patronage.